ThomasSlabbers/nyota/ENVIRONMENT.md

 # Environment Configuration Guide

-This document explains how to configure environment variables for Rapid Django Nuxt.
+This document explains how to configure environment variables for Nyota.

 ## Quick Start